claytv/DEND-Capstone-Project/README.md

 ## Instructions
 Start by launching a Redshift cluster.
 Now open the Airflow UI and add a connection to your cluster under 'redshift' and add your AWS credentials under connection 'aws_credentials'.
 Next, trigger dag named "create_table_task" which will create the tables in Redshift.
 Lastly, trigger the dag named "ETLDag" which will copy the data from S3 into Redshift and fill the fact and dimension tables.

-Tables are now ready for analysis
+Tables are now ready for analysis.
 ## DATA

 * [Global Weather Data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data) - Weather data from around the world